 Redwood Trust, Inc., a Maryland corporation (the "Company"), proposes to grant options ("Options") for purchase of the Company's common stock, \$0.01 per share par value ("Common Stock"), to eligible employees of the Company and its Designated Subsidiaries (as hereinafter defined) pursuant to this Employee Stock Purchase Plan (this "Plan").
-For purposes of this Plan, "parent corporation" and "subsidiary corporation" set forth in Sections 424(e) and 424(f), respectively, of the Internal Revenue Code of 1986, as amended (the "Code").
+For purposes of this Plan, "parent corporation" and "subsidiary" shall have the same meanings as "parent corporation" and "subsidiary corporation" set forth in Sections 424(e) and 424(f), respectively, of the Internal Revenue Code of 1986, as amended (the "Code").
 The Company intends this Plan to qualify as an "employee stock purchase plan" under Section 423 of the Code (including any amendments or successor provisions to such Section), and the provisions of this Plan shall be construed as reasonably necessary in order to effectuate such intent.
 Any term not expressly defined in this Plan but defined for purposes of Section 423 of the Code shall have the same definition herein.